mlinnen/CloudHomeSecurity/README.md

 Cloud Home Security
 =================

-A home security example using netduino and azure.
+A home security example using Netduino and Windows Azure.
 This project was created as a hands on hacknight for the Charlotte Alt.Net users group.
 During this meeting attendees will write code for a Netduino that will complete a Simulated Home Security system.